singer-io/tap-freshdesk/README.md

 3. Create the config file

-    Create a JSON file containing the api token you just found and the subdomain to your Freshdesk account.
+    Create a JSON file called `config.json` containing the api token you just found and the subdomain to your Freshdesk account.
 The subdomain will take the format `subdomain.freshdesk.com`.